ryanmathew404/Youtube-Key-and-BPM-Analyzer/README.md

-# runeflower
+# Youtube Audio Downloader and Analyzer

 Built this mainly for my own music production workflow.
 You paste a YouTube link (or just search for a track), it downloads the audio as an MP3, and spits out the BPM and key.
-There's also a stem separator on the side that works with Spotify links — splits tracks into vocals, drums, bass, etc. using Meta's Demucs model.
+There's also a stem separator on the side that works with Spotify links, splits tracks into vocals, drums, bass, etc. using Meta's Demucs model.

-Dark mode GUI, nothing too fancy.
+Dark mode GUI.

 ---